 In MDS, methyl compounds (chemical complexes) may attach to the genes needed for normal hematopoiesis (the development of the components of blood).
 When too many of these compounds attach to the gene it is known as hypermethylation.
 Hypermethylation turns off the genes that are needed for normal blood cell development.
 Hypermethylation is common in MDS.
-It is a constant process and is associated with the development of acute myeloid leukemia.
+It is a constant process and is associated with disease progression, including the development of acute myeloid leukemia.
+Recent discoveries have shown that abnormal epigenetic mechanisms are largely secondary to mutations (changes) in several genes in patient MDS cells (see below).
 Some treatments for MDS, known as hypomethylating agents, block the methyl groups to allow the transfer of information needed for normal blood cell development.